wilwfy/LeetCode/README.md

 3. For Linked List problem, using/creating a dummy head is usually needed.
 4. For Linked List problem, the middle element of a list can be found by using a slow and a fast pointers together.

+Java Tips:
+1. An implementation of Trie can be found in 720.
+Longest Word in Dictionary

 Heuristic Solutions:
 14. Longest Common Prefix
 53. Maximum Subarray